snarlferb/u/README.md

   or a type piece moves across a surface to place characters. *A type piece is a small physical block with an embossed character if you didnt know.*

-  The scanline/rasterization process involves determining which pixels within a grid are covered by the outline of a glyph.
-Vector fonts are rasterized by converting those vector outlines (lines, shapes, etc.) into pixel data, wherein each point is mapped to the corresponding pixel on the screen; which involves transfering the bespoke outlines onto a pixel grid and filling the interiors of said shapes.

-  Bitmap fonts are already rasterized in their current form, however they must still be parsed and decoded.

   Parsing vector and bitmap fonts follows distinct processes tailored to their respective formats.
   When parsing a vector font such as TrueType or OpenType, the process involves deciphering structured data that defines each glyph using mathematical descriptions like Bézier curves.

-  The parser reads through the font file's tables to extract information such as glyph outlines, hinting instructions, kerning pairs, and metadata related to font metrics and features.
+  During the loading process, the parser reads through the font file's tables to extract information such as glyph outlines, hinting instructions, kerning pairs, and metadata related to font metrics and features.
   This parsed data enables the font renderer to scale glyphs smoothly to any size without loss of quality, by dynamically recalculating the curves and lines based on the output device's resolution.

+  The scanline (separate but important process on the whole)/and rasterization involves determining which pixels within a grid are covered by the outline of a glyph.
+Vector fonts are rasterized by converting those vector outlines (lines, shapes, etc.) into pixel data, wherein each point is mapped to the corresponding pixel on the screen; which involves transfering the bespoke outlines onto a pixel grid and filling the interiors of said shapes.

+  Bitmap fonts are already rasterized in their current form, however they must still be parsed and decoded.

   In contrast, parsing a bitmap font, like those in BDF format, involves interpreting fixed-size grid representations of glyphs and corresponding metrics.
 The parser identifies and extracts bitmap data for